 Other factors influencing children to leave school include a lack of basic facilities like water points and latrines, support for disabled children, language barriers and discrimination based on gender, ethnicity or religion.
 The curriculum might drive children and families away from school if its mastery isn’t relevant to their lives, defeating the purpose of universal education.

 Children who don’t go to school are often the most vulnerable and marginalized in a developing society.
-Of the 121 million children currently out of primary and secondary school worldwide, more than 60 percent live in impoverished countries.
+Of the 121 million children currently out of primary and secondary school worldwide, more than 60% live in impoverished countries.

 Students need to feel empowered and develop the knowledge and skills necessary for alleviating poverty.
 While the answer to poverty is already hazy, the world’s youngest minds may find the key that unlocks both a lifetime love of learning and a draw toward critical thinking required to manage their limited resources and create opportunities for themselves.